Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 Purple Cow Organic Seed Starter | Rapid induction of germination Extra cow compost for faster germination |

-1. Growing Bunching Onions from Seeds
+1. Bunching Onions from Seeds

 Seeds may be labeled as “scallion seeds” in your area.

 Another choice is to harvest fresh seeds from the plants.
-You can do it with a patch of flowering Bunching Onions.

-Tips for Harvesting the Bunching Onion Seeds
+Collecting Bunching Onion Seeds

 Sowing Bunching Onion Seeds